Interleaving by Parts: Join Decompositions of Interleavings and Join-Assemblage of Geodesics: Interleaving by parts and geodesicity

-\begin{convention} In what follows $(\PP,\leq)$ denotes a poset and $(\QQ,\leq)$ denotes a poset containing a zero element and with a distinguished join-dense subset $B\subset\QQ$.
-An order-preserving map $(\PP,\leq)\rightarrow(\QQ,\leq)$ will be referred to as a \textbf{\pe{}}. \end{convention}
+\begin{convention} $(\PP,\leq)$ denotes a poset and $(\QQ,\leq)$ denotes a poset containing a zero element\footnote{If, a priori, $\QQ$ does not contain a zero element, one can simply add one to $\QQ$.
+Namely, replace $\QQ$ by $\QQ\cup\{0\}$ where $0$ is forced to be the smallest element in $\QQ\cup\{0\}$, by definition.} and with a distinguished join-dense subset $B\subset\QQ$.